Vnilabean/Worlde/README.md

 # Worlde
-Made a cmd worlde game in java.
+Made a console worlde game in java.
 Learning to turn it into a nice gui/full game